olcf/foundational_hpc_skills/intro_to_python/README.md

 	flock_count = count_sheeps(flock)

 	# Check to see if you are correct
+	print("You counted this many sheep: ", flock_count)

 	if flock_count == 17:
-	    print("There are 17 sheeps!
+	    print("There are 17 sheep!
 Success!")
 	else:
 	    print("Try again!")
+	    print("The sheep count should be 17")
 	```

 * "Finding the needle" `needle.py` [Hard]: